- Admissions Calendar & Audition Schedule

 - Items from a production you have worked on, including:

-- Production drafting, Scene, costume or lighting examples, renderings and sketches, sound/video recording samples.
+- Production drafting, scenic, costume or lighting examples, (plots), renderings and sketches, sound/video recording samples.
 Other examples of previous experiences are welcomed.

 Have a successful audition

 - Arrive early.
+Late is on time.
 Punctuality is essential in the arts world.
+Even virtually!

-- Pay attention and stay focused in your interview and on your shadow days.
+- Pay attention and stay focused in your interview and on your lab session days.

-- During your interview, feel free to take notes – this will help you be prepared for your shadow day, and show us that you are serious.
+- During your interview, feel free to take notes – this will help you be prepared for your lab sessions, and show us that you are serious.